IV2C/VIFagent/README.md

 Feature Aware and Location based agent for COde customizatioN
 ## Overview

+#TODO update the readme according to the latest modifications

 Upon receiving an instruction a code, the VIF-agent workflow acts in three steps:
 - Search: The search model receives an image and lists all the features in it.
 - Identification: